-The Edinburgh Boiler Company are known locally as Edinburgh’s choice for energy installation services, including boilers, solar panels and heat pumps.
-We’re also the highest rated company not only in Edinburgh but the whole of Scotland on Trustilot with close to 1500 positive reviews.
+The Edinburgh Boiler Company are known locally as Edinburgh’s choice for energy installation services, including boilers, solar panels and heat pumps installations.
+We’re also the highest-rated company not only in Edinburgh but the whole of Scotland on Trustpilot, with close to 1500 positive reviews.

 Heat Pumps extract heat energy from an external source (air, water, ground or bedrock) and convert this free, natural, renewable energy into heating for your home.
 The principles involved are the same as in a domestic fridge: fridges absorb heat from inside the fridge and expel it into your kitchen; Heat Pumps absorb heat from the source and bring it into your home.

 Essentially, an air source and a ground source heat pump utilise the same technology.
 However, there’s one major difference.
 Ground source pumps take heat from the ground through an underground pipe system, whereas air source heat pumps extract it from the surrounding air.